Trek to Nepal: An Interdisciplinary Dive Into a Unique Part of the World

-Eighteen students, faculty and staff are trekking to the base camp of Annapurna in Nepal's Himalaya as an optional part of Professor Maurice Isserman's History and Literature of Himalayan Mountaineering course.
-Anne McGarvey '17, one of the participants, is blogging about the trip.
+Eighteen students, faculty and staff trekked to the base camp of Annapurna in Nepal's Himalaya as an optional part of Professor Maurice Isserman's History and Literature of Himalayan Mountaineering course.
+Anne McGarvey '17, one of the participants, blogged about the trip.
+Here is her final post.

 March 22, 2017: Days 9-12